Jay Lethal: Independent circuit (2011–present)

 On July 30, 2016, Lethal defended the ROH World Championship against Denis Rivera for CWA in Puerto Rico where the CWA Heavyweight Championship was also on the line.
 Lethal was victorious, retaining his ROH World Championship and gaining the CWA title in the process.

 Lethal made his What Culture Pro Wrestling (WCPW) debut on the second episode of WCPW Loaded in a match against El Ligero with the stipulation that if Ligero won he would get a shot at Lethal's ROH Championship.
 During the match, the two men (both being babyfaces) showed tremendous respect to each other; however, the match ended in a no contest when Martin Kirby interfered and attacked both men.
 After the match, Lethal stated that in order to defend his title, he would have to get permission from the Ring of Honor officials who were not present, but he guaranteed Ligero a shot at the title in the future.
 Later Lethal was against Noam Dar for his ROH World Championship on July 25, 2016 on the episode of WCPW: Built To Destroy, where Lethal won.
 Lethal was set to face El Ligero at WCPW Refuse To Lose on October 6, 2016.
 The match was originally scheduled to be for the ROH World Championship, but will instead be for the WCPW Internet Championship, due to Lethal no longer being ROH World Champion.
 In August, it was announced that Lethal would not be able to compete for the promotion due to contractual reasons.
 On WCPW Loaded episode 10 it was announced that Alberto El Patron would be Lethal's replacement.

 Lethal returned to the promotion on January 29, 2017, where he took part of Triple Threat match for the ROH World Championship, which he lost.
 The match also included El Ligero; the winner was Adam Cole.
 On June 16 at the WCPW Build to Destroy 2017, Lethal would then defeat former ROH World Champion Davey Richards.
 After the match, Lethal was attacked by Drake, but he was able to fend off the attack.

 On August 17, 2019; Lethal made his debut for High Impact Wrestling Canada at Battle Arts VI in Saskatoon, Saskatchewan.
 He unsuccessfully challenged Bobby Sharp for the HIW Wildside Provincial Championship.

+On July 31, 2022, at Ric Flair's Last Match event, Lethal teamed with Jeff Jarrett losing to Ric Flair and Andrade El Idolo.